 A special DAAD committee made up of professors from German universities makes the final decision about scholarships in the field of architecture.
 The decision is based upon written applications and work samples which have to be submitted (see: www.daad.de/extrainfo).

 Confirmation of a scholarship does not automatically guarantee admission to one of the host universities.
 The individual university decides whether or not to offer scholarship holders a place.
 In most cases, applicants are required to take an entrance examination.
-Please find out in time about admission requirements and application deadlines and interview dates at your chosen university, and bear in mind that these may be several months before the planned start of your studies or even before the DAAD awards the scholarship.
+Please find out in time about admission requirements (see also the following information under "Language skills") and application deadlines and interview dates at your chosen university, and bear in mind that these may be several months before the planned start of your studies or even before the DAAD awards the scholarship.
 We cannot cover the costs of the entrance examination.
 If an applicant is offered a scholarship by the DAAD but fails to be admitted to any of the universities indicated in the application, he/she may not make use of the scholarship that has already been awarded.